FireLemons/portfolio/docs/casa.md

  - Checking whether a volunteer contacted all their cases in 2 weeks included inactive and unassigned cases
  - Checking whether a volunteer is assigned to a tranitioning case included inactive and unassigned cases
  - Inactive and unassigned cases were used in computing the list of volunteers assigned to transitioning cases
+ - A supervisor's weekly summary includes cases that have been unassigned from their volunteers

 #### Created Scripts for [git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)
 These scripts can update the project locally beyond what git alone is capable of.
 When used in git hooks this can create a seamless development experience saving time and eliminating errors related to an incorrectly configured project.